 the Holy Spirit in action.

-that all are essential to each other as are the various parts of the human body.
-For it is God who has given these gifts to the church, some
+all are essential to each other as are the various parts of the human body.
+For it is God who has given these gifts to the church, some apostles,

-apostles, prophets, preachers, healers, administrators, miracles, helpers, church governments, diversities of tongues, and interpretation of
+prophets, preachers, healers, administrators, miracles, helpers, church governments, diversities of tongues, and interpretation of tongues.

-tongues.
-Therefore, since it is obvious that none of us would hesitate to accept any gift from the Lord, we must in the same manner, relate to the
+Therefore, since it is obvious that none of us would hesitate to accept any gift from the Lord, we must in the same manner, relate to the whole gift

-whole gift package, including the gift of speaking with other tongues as one of the essential tools given to the Church by the Lord for the
+package, including the gift of speaking with other tongues as one of the essential tools given to the Church by the Lord for the proclamation of the

 However, when Paul says that the Corinthians are to “covet earnestly the best gifts,” he never meant to say that there are more important gifts than